Probate Q&A Series

 2. Service of Process: The petitioner serves all co-owners with notice of the action.

-5. Court Order: The court reviews the report and issues an order either dividing the land or ordering a public sale.
+5. Court Order: The court reviews the report and issues an order either dividing the land or ordering a sale.

 Court Hearing and Sale